Akib-Tech/code-automator/README.md

 - Another prompt request how many of the code of this feature you are asking of, which can be any numerical number.
 - The result is displayed as the html code you request, if it can't find a feature you requested, it will return "Code not available"

+# Modification in the prompting:
+- Variables required for this file to work has to be configured as a system variable.
+Hence, a system variable for FEATURE_NAME and CODE_NUMBER must be set, for this application to run.